-Given the high level of Texas' property taxes, and, in particular, school property taxes, Chapter 313 is the state's single most important economic development tool.
 Texas is indeed a low tax state for individuals.
-The absence of a personal income tax saves the average family about \$3,000 annually.
-Our 2015 state and local tax burden on individuals was 42 percent below the national average, ranking us fourth lowest among the states.
+The absence of a personal income tax saves the average family about \$3,900 annually.
+Our 2019 state and local tax burden on individuals was 45 percent below the national average, ranking us fifth lowest among the states.
 However, Texas' heavy reliance on property and sales taxes makes it a relatively high tax state for businesses, particularly those that are capital-intensive.
-Relative to economic output, Texas' business tax burden was 4 percent above the national average, ranking us 20th highest among the states-not outrageously high, but certainly not among the low tax states.
+Relative to economic output, Texas' business tax burden was 11 percent above the national average, ranking us 14th highest among the states in 2019 and slowly moving higher when compared to a ranking of 20th in 2015.

-Nationally, business accounts for 44.1 percent of all state and local taxes.
-In Texas, business foots 61.5 percent of the total bill.
+Nationally, business accounts for 44 percent of all state and local taxes.
+In Texas, business foots 60 percent of the total bill.

 The local property tax poses the single biggest barrier to capital investment (Figure 1).
-Of the estimated \$69.3 billion in Texas state and local taxes business paid in 2015, almost \$30 billion, over 40 percent, were local property taxes levied by school districts, cities, counties and various special purpose districts.
+Of the estimated \$83 billion in Texas state and local taxes business paid in 2019, \$36 billion, almost 43 percent, were local property taxes levied by school districts, cities, counties and various special purpose districts.
 For capital-intensive businesses, the property tax share is much higher.